FNAN 441 Master Syllabus - Online V1

 Course Schedule

-As noted, plans for the course may change during the semester, depending on our progress, guest speakers, and decisions by the University or School of Business regarding the academic calendar.
+As noted, plans for the course may change during the semester, depending on our progress, guest speakers, and decisions by the University or Costello College of Business regarding the academic calendar.
 Any changes will be motivated by my goal of creating a high-quality student learning experience.
 If changes are made, I will notify the class via email and a revised schedule on Canvas.
 The current schedule for the course is presented in Appendix A.

 Course Grading